deanstein/CinderellaCityProject/README.md

 The Cinderella City Simulation is under development, but in-progress builds are available for intrepid mall fans to try out.

-The latest ready-to-play builds from the development branch can be found at the top of the [Releases page](https://github.com/deanstein/CinderellaCityProject/releases).
+The latest ready-to-play builds from the development branch can be found at the top of the **[Releases page](https://github.com/deanstein/CinderellaCityProject/releases)**.

 - Click "Assets" below the release notes at the link above.
 - Download the .zip file ending in "_Win."